 The following grammar for quasiquote expressions is not context-free.
 It is presented as a recipe for generating an infinite number of production rules.
-Imagine a copy of the following rules for $D = 1, 2, 3, \ldots$ D keeps track of the nesting depth.
+Imagine a copy of the following rules for $D = 1, 2, 3, \ldots$, where D is the nesting depth.